Nespresso vs Keurig. They’re two of the biggest names in the single serve coffee game, and ultimately you may have to choose between them.

 Nespresso machines are primarily European-style espresso makers, though VertuoLine brewers also have the ability to brew a full-sized coffee.

-Because the size of a single serving is a 1.4 or 2.8 oz espresso, Nespresso machines don’t have large water reservoirs like Keurig machines — they range from 24-40 oz.
+Because the size of a single serving is a few ounces of espresso, Nespresso machines don’t have large water reservoirs like Keurig machines — they range from 24-40 oz.
 If you want to top your espresso off with hot water to make an Americano, you’ll be refilling your reservoir every 4-6 servings.

 Nespresso machines also lack a lot of the flashy functionality the top-of-the-line Keurig brewers boast: